sheplecjs/collatz/README.md

 ## Installation

+A Dockerfile is provided running the rust:slim-buster image.

 Running and/or building from source requires a stable version of Rust and Cargo.

 `cargo run` - to run the main CLI interface.